Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 FAUNA
 -----

 The Wadden Sea is home to 4,200 species of fauna, mostly invertebrates, which use the rich spectrum of different microhabitats.
-The Wadden Sea is also an essential staging area for fish migrating between rivers for spawning and the oceans for feeding or vice versa.
+The Wadden Sea is also an essential staging area f fish migrating between rivers f spawning and the oceans f feeding vice versa.
 These fish could not complete their life cycles without the nutritious habitats of the shallow Wadden Sea.
-This also applies to many fish and invertebrates that rely on the tidal zone as a nursery and spend their adult life further offshore.
+This also applies to many fish and invertebrates that rely on the tidal zone as a nursery and spend their adult life further offshe.
 More than 140 species of fish have been recorded from the Wadden Sea.
 The majority of these species are North Sea or even oceanic species that visit the Wadden Sea but do not depend on the area.
 Whiting *Merlangius merlangus* and cod *Gadus morrhua* both have open sea nurseries, but vary in numbers between years.
 Other species, such as river lamprey *Lampetra fluviatillis* use the Wadden Sea as a passage during their migration from the sea to rivers.

 The Wadden Sea is of outstanding international importance as a breeding, staging, moulting and wintering area for birds.
 For 43 bird species the Wadden Sea supports more than 1% of the entire East Atlantic flyway population, which is the criterion used by the Ramsar Convention for identifying wetlands of international importance.
 Of these species, 4 species visit for the breeding season, 24 are breeding as well as migratory species, and 15 use the Wadden Sea only during their seasonal migrations.
 29 species of migratory birds occur with more than 10% of their flyway population in the Wadden Sea.
 For five species, at least 25% of north-western (NW) European populations breed in the Wadden Sea.
 For 21 out of 31 species, the population accounts for more than 1% of the NW-European population, the majority of which rely on the property.

-Survey results suggest that over 6 million birds may be present in the Wadden Sea at the same time each year, and an average of 10-12 million birds pass through the property annually on their way between their breeding grounds in Siberia, Scandinavia, Greenland and Northeast Canada and their wintering grounds in Europe, Africa and even further South.
+Survey results suggest that over 6 million birds may be present in the Wadden Sea at the same time each year, and an average of 10-12 million birds pass through the property annually on their way between their breeding grounds in Siberia, Scandinavia, Greenland and Ntheast Canada and their wintering grounds in Europe, Africa and even further South.
 Most species reach highest numbers during autumn migration; numbers of waders are almost as high during spring, whereas ducks and geese over-winter in high numbers; only gulls reach considerable numbers in summer.
 Almost the entire population of the dark-bellied brent goose *Branta b. bernicla* and the entire West-European population of dunlin *Calidris alpina* use the Wadden Sea during several periods of the annual cycle.
-Wadden Sea areas including the coastal zone of the adjacent North Sea are used by high numbers of moulting shelduck *Tadorna tadorna* and moulting and wintering eider *Somateria mollissima*.
-Although bird migration is a global natural phenomenon that cannot be associated to a single site, the Wadden Sea is a vital and irreplaceable stepping stone that is considered a critically important ‘mega-site’ for bird migration.
+Wadden Sea areas including the coastal zone of the adjacent Nth Sea are used by high numbers of moulting shelduck *Tadna tadna* and moulting and wintering eider *Somateria mollissima*.
+Although bird migration is a global natural phenomenon that cannot be associated to a single site, the Wadden Sea is a vital and irreplaceable stepping stone that is considered a critically imptant ‘mega-site’ f bird migration.
 Despite this, the numbers of *S. mollissima* wintering in the Dutch Wadden Sea has been declining rapidly for the last two decades, in part because of the abundance of food stocks (Cervencl et al., 2015).

-The Wadden Sea is an important reproduction area for more than 30 species of breeding birds.
-For 5 species, at least 25% of northwestern European populations breed in the Wadden Sea.
-The Wadden Sea also constitutes a refuge in the life cycle for those species that have lost their inland habitats e.g. northern lapwing, redshank and black-headed gull.
+The Wadden Sea is an imptant reproduction area f me than 30 species of breeding birds.
+F 5 species, at least 25% of nthwestern European populations breed in the Wadden Sea.
+The Wadden Sea also constitutes a refuge in the life cycle f those species that have lost their inland habitats e.g. nthern lapwing, redshank and black-headed gull.

 The Wadden Sea sustains approximately 20% of the world-population of harbour seals (some 15,000 individuals in 2006) that belong to a sub-species *Phoca vitulina vitulina*, which is found mainly in UK, Icelandic, Norwegian and Wadden Sea waters.
 The most important calving and nursing site for the harbour porpoise *(Phocoena phocoena)* population of the central North Sea is off the coast of the Wadden islands Sylt and Amrum.
 Overall, after centuries of extensive exploitation in the Wadden Sea, protection measures have triggered a striking comeback in many of the resident bird species and also of seals, which have shown a very good recovery within the last three decades, and also after the two virus epizootics in 1988 and 2002.
 Hunting of seals was stopped in the 1970s and essential habitats are kept free from human disturbance.